Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Quantum interference effect of discrete eigenstates

 The conductance formula~(\ref{eq:conductance_J}) contains the square of the sum over the discrete eigenvalues of the form

 where

 Since the conductance formula~(\ref{eq:conductance_J}) is given in the form

-the symmetry or the asymmetry of the quantity $\Lambda_{00}(E)^2$ is directly reflected on the symmetry or the asymmetry of the conductance peak; see Fig.~\ref{fig:DOS}(a).
+the symmetry or the asymmetry of the quantity $\Lambda_{00}(E)^2$ is directly reflected on the symmetry or the asymmetry of the conductance peak; see Fig.~\ref{fig:DOS1}.

 Equation~(\ref{eq45}) therefore implies that the symmetry or the asymmetry of the conductance peak is strongly affected by crossing terms, or the interference between states with discrete eigenvalues.
 We hereafter show that the Fano conductance peak arises from two types of interference, or two types of crossing terms.
 First, we have a crossing term within the resonant-state pair, or the interference between the resonant state and the anti-resonant state.
 Second, we have a crossing term between the bound and anti-bound states and the resonant-state pair.

 We compare in Fig.~\ref{fig:N=2_ta=1_lead=2_e0=5_cross} the following quantities:

 Note that the third quantity~(\ref{eq47}) contains a crossing term between the resonant state and the anti-resonant state.
 The fourth quantity~(\ref{eq48}) contains crossing terms between the resonant state and a bound state as well as crossing terms between the anti-resonant state and a bound state.
 We can see in Fig.~\ref{fig:N=2_ta=1_lead=2_e0=5_cross} that the asymmetry of the conductance peak comes partly from the asymmetry of the term $\Omega^\textrm{pair}(E)$ and partly from the crossing term $\Omega^\textrm{b-pair}(E)$.
 The quantity $\Omega^\textrm{b}(E)$ is almost symmetric.